-Doris Brothers, Ph.D. is a cofounder and faculty member of The Training and Research Institute for Self Psychology (TRISP) in New York City.
-She has presented numerous original papers at annual self psychology conferences.
-Her publications include journal articles and chapters in books on such topics as trauma, trust, gender, uncertainty and forgiveness.
+Doris Brothers, Ph.D. is a cofounder and faculty member of The Training and Research in Intersubjective Self Psychology Foundation (TRISP) in New York City.
+She is co-editor with Roger Frie of Psychoanalysis, Self and Context.
+She serves on the executive and advisory boards of IAPSP.
+Her presentations at many IAPSP conference include numerous original papers, discussions, pre-conference workshops and two plenary sessions.
+Her publications include journal articles and chapters in books on such topics as trauma, trust, gender, uncertainty and political activism.
 She has written three books: The Shattered Self: A Psychoanalytic Study of Trauma (1988, The Analytic Press), which was co-authored with Richard Ulman; Falling Backwards: An Exploration of Trust and Self Experience (1995, Norton); and, most recently, Toward a Psychology of Uncertainty: Trauma-Centered Psychoanalysis (2008, The Analytic Press).
-She is a psychologist/psychoanalyst with a private practice on the upper west side of Manhattan.
+Her latest writing project is with Koichi Togashion on a book tentatively titled, Psychoanalytic Narratives for a Traumatized World.
+She is a psychologist/psychoanalyst with a private practice on the upper west side of Manhattan

 Carol Mayhew, Ph.D., Psy.D., is a psychologist and psychoanalyst in private practice in the Brentwood area of Los Angeles, California.
 She received her psychoanalytic training at the Institute of Contemporary Psychoanalysis in Los Angeles, where she is Past President of the Institute, as well as a training and supervising analyst and faculty member.